 The 18th Amendment to the United States Constitution, which outlawed the production and sale of alcohol in America for more than 13 years, commonly known as Prohibition, almost decimated the Irish whiskey industry - an industry that was already close to breaking point.

-Prohibition went into effect on January 17, 1920, and ceased after the passage of the 21st Amendment on December 4, 1933 - to this day it is the only amendment to the constitution that has since been reversed.
+Prohibition was ratified in the US on January 16, 1920, and ceased after the passage of the 21st Amendment on December 4, 1933 - to this day it is the only amendment to the constitution that has since been reversed.

-The law had a pernicious effect on Irish distilleries, who had become increasingly reliant on American trade in the wake of Irish independence.
+The law had a pernicious effect on Irish distilleries, which had become increasingly reliant on American trade in the wake of Irish independence.

 Belfast’s Royal Irish Distillers, meanwhile, had a capacity of 2.5 million gallons.

 The Irish whiskey industry reputedly enjoyed a 70% share of the global market and the vast majority of that industry was controlled by four moguls - John Jameson, William Jameson, John Power, and George Roe.